-First National Bank of Lesotho Limited Company Registration Number: 12008/729;
+First National Bank of Lesotho Limited Company Registration Number: I2008/729; Annual Financial Statements for the Year Ended 31 December 2023

 Application of the going concern principle

 Forecast growth in earnings and balance sheet risk weighted assets (RWA) is based on the bank's macroeconomic outlook and is evaluated against available financial resources, considering the requirements of capital providers, regulators and rating agencies.
 The expected outcomes and constraints are then stress tested, and the bank sets targets through different business cycles and scenarios.
 On the basis of this review, and in light of the current financial position and profitable trading history, the directors are satisfied that the bank has adequate resources to continue in business for the foreseeable future.
 The going concern basis, therefore, continues to apply and has been adopted in the preparation of the annual financial statements.
 The bank adopts the following significant accounting policies in preparing its financial statements.
 These accounting policies have been consistently applied to all years presented.